 ADVERTISEMENT

-If you've ever set foot in a museum of Greek and Roman art, you've probably seen the rows of tranquil-looking concrete busts.
+If you’ve ever set foot in a Greek and Roman art museum, you’ve probably seen the rows of tranquil-looking concrete busts.
 They do, however, have no pupils in the eyes, lack any sort of color, and in general, get kinda repetitive after the third and fourth display hall.

-But the artist named Haround Binous is bringing the dusty emperors back to life in a series of hyper-realistic illustrations.
-The guy from Université de Lausanne, Switzerland is combining facial recognition AI, Photoshop, and historical references to revive all the Roman emperors, from Augustus to Valentinian III.
+However, the artist named Haround Binous brings the dusty emperors back to life in a series of hyper-realistic illustrations.
+The guy from Université de Lausanne, Switzerland, combines facial recognition AI, Photoshop, and historical references to revive all the Roman emperors, from Augustus to Valentinian III.

-The result is so precise and true to life, these ancient dudes with luscious curls and sun-kissed tans could easily pass as A-list Hollywood actors off duty.
+The result is so precise and accurate to life that these ancient dudes with luscious curls and sun-kissed tans could easily pass as A-list Hollywood actors off duty.
 I mean, look at Augustus—is that you, Daniel Craig?

 More info: Facebook | Instagram